-Most Common Reasons Children Wet the BedHoward J. Bennett, MD
+Most Common Reasons Why Kids Wet the BedHoward J. Bennett, MD

-Parents who have a child experiencing bedwetting can feel confused, frustrated, and even isolated – it’s not a topic a lot of people talk about.
-Know that you’re not alone – many families manage bedwetting in their homes every day.
+Parents who have a child experiencing bedwetting can feel confused, frustrated and even isolated.
+It’s not a topic a lot of people talk about, and without open conversation you can be left wondering “Why do kids wet the bed?”
+If your family is dealing with nighttime wetting, know that you’re not alone.
 In fact, 5 million American children wake up each day not knowing if their bed will be wet or dry.
+Learning the most common reasons can help you and your child understand that it’s not their fault.

 Bedwetting is not a serious medical condition, but it can be very difficult to live with.
-Wetting the bed may interfere with a child’s socialization and can lead to significant stress within the family at a time when kids should be enjoying the childhood.
+Wetting the bed may interfere with a child’s socialization and can lead to significant stress within the family at a time when kids should be enjoying childhood.
 Because parents are often uninformed about the problem, children may be shamed or punished for being wet at night.
 Nighttime wetting is most often a developmental issue that is not their fault.
 It’s also something the majority of children outgrow in time.
-However, by exploring and understanding the reasons children wet the bed, the entire process can become far less daunting and stressful for you and your child.
+However, by exploring and understanding the reasons children wet the bed, you and your child can make the entire process far less daunting and stressful.

 Bedwetting usually results from a maturational delay in the way the brain and bladder communicate with each other at night.
 There are three main factors that contribute to the problem.

-- Some children have trouble arousing at night.
+- Deep sleep.
+Some children have trouble arousing at night.
 As a result, the brain may not respond when the bladder signals that the child needs to urinate.

 Wetting the bed runs in families.
 Most children who wet the bed have at least one parent or another close relative who had the same problem growing up.